JGCRI/gcam-doc/index.md

 gcam-version: v4.3
 ---

-The Joint Global Change Research Institute (JGCRI) is the home and primary development institution for the Global Change Assessment Model (GCAM), a comprehensive integrated modeling tool for exploring energy, water, and land interactions over timescales of decades to a century.
+The Joint Global Change Research Institute (JGCRI) is the primary development institution for the Global Change Assessment Model (GCAM), a comprehensive integrated modeling tool for exploring energy, water, land, and climate interactions over timescales of decades to a century.

 GCAM and its predecessor models have been in use for over 35 years.
 GCAM is now a freely available community model and documented online (See below).
 The team at JGCRI is comprised of economists, engineers, energy experts, forest